joatmon08/hashicorp-stack-demoapp/README.md

 make clean-consul
 ```

+Go into Terraform Cloud and destroy resources
+for the `consul-setup` workspace.

-Renove API Gateway manifests.
+Remove API Gateway manifests.

 ```shell
 make clean-kubernetes
 ```

-Go into Terraform Cloud and destroy resources
-for the `consul-setup` workspace.

 Go into Terraform Cloud and destroy resources
 for the `vault-consul` workspace.